Declaring a major

 2. Download a copy of the Politics Department’s Major Declaration Form, where you are asked about your major concentration and the courses you have already taken in order to satisfy the requirements.
 If you are in the Classes of 2020, 2021, or 2022 please complete this Major Declaration Form.
 If you are in the Class of 2023 or later, please complete this Major Declaration Form.
 On this form, you may also list courses you will likely take in the future, but remember that not every course listed in the Politics course catalog is offered every year.
 So this plan will be tentative.

-4. At this meeting the associate chair will also assign you to an academic advisor with the major in consultation with you.
+4. At this meeting the chair will also assign you to an academic advisor with the major in consultation with you.
 While we try to give students their first choice, in order to balance workload across Politics faculty that may not alway be possible.
 Also, keep in mind that the assignment of academic advisor at this meeting and the assignment of a thesis advisor late in a student’s junior year are entirely separate process.
 The one does not depend upon the other.
 Note that once you have an academic advisor in the major, this person replaces your FYS instructor as your academic advisor.

-5. After you meet with the associate chair, you take the Politics declaration form to your major advisor, who will sign it and confirm your declaration on Garnet Gateway.
+5. After you meet with the chair, you take the Politics declaration form to your major advisor, who will sign it and confirm your declaration on Garnet Gateway.
 You can keep the Major Declaration Form as a worksheet to help guide your course selection at course registration periods throughout the year.

-6. After you have met with both the associtae chair and your new academic advisor in the major, be sure to return to Garnet Gateway and confirm your major selection.
+6. After you have met with the chair and your new academic advisor in the major, be sure to return to Garnet Gateway and confirm your major selection.
 In other words, the process begins with you declaring an intent to major in Politics on Garnet Gateway, and then after meeting with the associate chair and your new academic advisor in the major, it ends with your confirmation of major declaration on Garnet Gateway.

 While your major, minor and GEC declarations must each begin and end on Garnet Gateway, each department and program has its own procedure for assigning advisors.
 Please consult the appropriate department or program chair or concentration coordinator for further information about the rest of your “plus one” general education requirements.